Kasowitz Prevails in Claim Construction Hearing against Roku in Patent Case

 MV3’s patent covers, among other things, the use of a media player that can receive both a television signal and mobile phone streaming content for display on a screen.
 As alleged in the complaint, Roku earns hundreds of millions of dollars in revenue and profit selling streaming media players and smart TVs nationwide that incorporate MV3’s patented invention without payment to or license from MV3.

-The Kasowitz team representing MV3 is led by partner Jonathan K. Waldrop and includes partners Darcy L. Jones and Marcus A. Barber, Special Counsel Daniel C. Miller, and Associates Heather Kim and Rodney R. Miller.
+The Kasowitz team representing MV3 is led by partner Jonathan K. Waldrop and includes partners Darcy L. Jones and Marcus A. Barber, and associate Heather Kim.